Marie-Adélaïde, Grand Duchess of Luxembourg: Governments

-Post-abdication
+Post-abdication and death

 After her abdication, Marie-Adélaïde went into exile by travelling through Europe.
 She entered a Carmelite convent in Modena, Italy, in 1920.
 Later, she joined the Little Sisters of the Poor in Rome, taking the name "Sister Marie of the Poor".
 Her worsening health did not allow her to remain a nun, however, and she eventually had to leave the convent.
 She then moved to Schloss Hohenburg in Bavaria, where, surrounded by her family, she died of influenza aged 29 on 24 January 1924.
 She had not married or had children.
 On 22 October 1947, her body was interred in the Grand Ducal Crypt of the Notre-Dame Cathedral in Luxembourg City.